top of page

 Palatine Hill in Rome, Italy

-Check-in to your hotel and unpack.
-Put on your walking shoes, and grab a detailed street map of the historic district.
+The total distance of the loop you are about to make will be about 2.5 to 3 miles, but give yourself the day (and night) to do it.
 To fully enjoy this walk, get started by early afternoon.
-Make your way to the Piazza di Spagna, and the adjoining Spanish Steps.
+Make your way to the Piazza di Spagna, and the adjoining Spanish Steps Rome.
 This is a great spot to start your Roman adventure.

 Spanish Steps on a Sunny Day, Rome, Italy